LiamProsser77/HeofonGlobalSearch/README.md

 <p align="center">
   <b>Heofon is a powerful search engine and global hub built to give you the exact results you need.</b> Instead of showing you random links like other sites, Heofon is designed to be vast and accurate, finding the best information from across the web.
 It features a smart assistant built right into the hub to help you with math, translate Spanish, and solve logic problems.
 Ask Heofonix anything.

+  ## How much users does Heofon Search have: Heofon in 3 months has 1265 users, thank you to the loyal people that search on Heofon!
 </p>

 <p align="center">